-What happens after I send you my Photoshop files (PSDs)?
+What happens after I send you my finished designs?

 Unlike some developers I do not rely on adjusting existing frameworks or WordPress themes.
 I build all my sites from scratch meaning you’ll get purpose-built, clutter-free code with a minuscule file size.
-So the first thing I’ll create will be static HTML templates that match your PSDs exactly.
+I’ll create WordPress theme templates that match your PSDs or Adobe XD pages exactly.

-I’ll upload these to a protected server so you can take a look at them to check that they look exactly how you want.
-You’ll be able to test browser compatibility, user interactivity and, if wanted, responsive behaviours.
+I can share these screenshots or we can use a staging server so you can take a look at them to check that they look exactly how you want.
+You’ll be able to test browser compatibility, user interactivity and, if wanted, responsive behaviours for yourself.

-For some clients these static templates are all they want but if you’re after a fully content managed system then the next process will be to create a WordPress theme.
-I’ll create all the necessary WordPress templates files, making sure all aspects of the site are easily editable.
+The WordPress theme will make sure all parts of the site are easily editable.
+I use ACF’s flexible elements to allow you to add whatever sections you like to each page.
 Once I’ve finished this we’ll upload this to a server for you to be able to populate the site yourself.
 And then it’s a quick step to make the site live.

 Do you charge by the hour?
 Are you flexible?
 What if I need you briefly for a quick important change?